Growing up in Atlanta, with extended family who lived far north of the city, I was blessed with so many great Georgia Christmas memories.

 The city of Alpharetta is packed with a variety of events during the holiday season that are perfect for enjoying with friends and family members of all ages.

-Kicking off on Nov 20 with the Lighting of the Avalon, there will be special holiday performances and entertainment, fun activities, the official opening of the ice-skating rink, and even a magical visit from Santa.
+Kicking off the holiday fun, there will be 3 tree lightings, starting on Nov 17.
+On Nov 19 the Lighting of the Avalon will also include special holiday performances and entertainment, fun activities, the official opening of the ice-skating rink, and even a magical visit from Santa.

 READ MORE: The 20 Best Places to Celebrate Christmas in Atlanta